GO TO THE GAMES

-With our Italian lessons for What time is it? you will learn "What time is it?" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Phrases that tell the time.
+With our Italian lessons you will learn the topic "What time is it?" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 phrases that tell the time.

 |1||le nove||nine o'clock|

 |6||le dieci e un quarto||quarter past ten|

 |7||le cinque meno un quarto||quarter to five|

 |8||le sei e venti||twenty past six|

 |10||le dieci meno cinque||five to ten|

 Each Italian lesson consists of 4 interactive learning activities and includes full audio by a native Italian speaker plus the written text for every item of vocabulary introduced.
 There are 2 levels of Italian lesson available, beginner and intermediate.